medusajs/medusa-starter-default/src/jobs/README.md

 A scheduled job file must export:

 - The function to be executed whenever it’s time to run the scheduled job.
 - A configuration object defining the job.
-It has two properties:
+It has three properties:
   - `name`: a unique name for the job.
   - `schedule`: a [cron expression](https://crontab.guru/).
+  - `numberOfExecutions`: an optional integer, specifying how many times the job will execute before being removed

-The `handler` is a function which takes one parameter, an `object` of type `ScheduledJobArgs` with the following properties:

-- `container` - a `MedusaContainer` instance which can be used to resolve services.
+The `handler` is a function that accepts one parameter, `container`, which is a `MedusaContainer` instance used to resolve services.
-- `data` - an `object` containing data passed to the job when it was scheduled.
-This object is passed in the `config` object.